Zooey Deschanel Is Pregnant With Second Child

 “A new girl (or guy) is on the way!
 Zooey Deschanel is pregnant and expecting her second child with her husband, Jacob Pechenik, Us Weekly can confirm.”

-TooFab was the first to report on Zooey’s second pregnancy as the site quoted sources close to production of the hit show.
+TooFab was the first to report on Zooey’s second pregnancy as the site quoted sources close to production of the hit show, New Girl.

 “According to insiders close to production of the show, Deschanel is expecting her second child with husband Jacob Pechenik and the pregnancy news has already been broken to some co-stars and crew members on the Fox series.”